 Chloe Edwards, MA (MBACP)

-This adaptive style of working means that our work together will exactly match your needs and can adapt as the process progresses: together we can identify your concerns and your goals and jointly create a way we both feel happy working together.
+This integrated style of working means that our sessions can exactly match your needs, and adapt as the process progresses: together we can identify your concerns and your goals and jointly create a way to help you move forward.

-I offer appointments in a lovely space in Hove called The Palmeira Practice, easily accessible via public transport.
-Confidential appointments are available during the day as well as evenings and weekends to allow for your life to fit around your therapy.
+I offer appointments in a lovely space in Hove on Lansdowne Place, easily accessible via public transport and with metered street parking available nearby.
+Confidential appointments are available during the day as well as evenings and weekends to allow for therapy to fit into your life.

-To get started you can call or email me to make an initial appointment.
-A first appointment is a great way to ask any questions you may have and to get a feel for whether you would be happy to work with me.
-At the end of your first appointment you can take some time out to consider your options or book regular ongoing sessions.
+To get started you can call or email me to ask any questions you might have, get a feel for me or to make an initial appointment.
+A first appointment is a great way to test the waters about whether you would be happy to work with me.
+I look forward to hearing from you.

 Training, qualifications & experience